phbuech/ema2wav/README.md

         "llip" : 9
         }
      ```
    `parameters_of_interest`: the parameters you want to include in the converted wav file.
+   * specify pairs of a key containing the channel and a parameter, e.g. "0_ttip" : "y" converts the y-dimension of the tongue tip channel (make sure you use the names from "channel_allocation" above).
+   * use a unique number and underscore before the channel name, e.g. "0_ttip".
+   * "x" or "y" choose the position dimension (horizontal or vertical)
+   * "-vel" chooses the velocity (1st derivative), e.g., "y-vel" chooses the velocity of the vertical dimension.
+   * "-acc" chooses the acceleration (2st derivative), e.g., "y-acc" chooses the acceleration of the vertical dimension.
+   * "tvel" chooses the tangential velocity of the parameter.
+   * "eucl" chooses the euclidean distance of the sensors.
+In this case, you need to specify two channels, e.g. "5_ulip+llip".

-For example:
+   An example:

    ```
      "parameters_of_interest": {